element-plus/element-plus/website/docs/en-US/progress.md

 ### Indeterminate progress

-:::demo Usa `indeterminate` attribute to set indeterminate progress.
-And use `speed` attribute to change the animation duration.
+:::demo Use `indeterminate` attribute to set indeterminate progress, with `speed` to control the animation speed.

 ```html
 <el-progress :percentage="50" :indeterminate="true"></el-progress>